 Though massive in size, the Church of St Sava has been under construction since it began in 1935 and there are still large parts that you cannot visit due to it being an active construction site.

 You can see all of these sites and more on the free 20th Century Walking Tour, which meets daily in Republic Square at 10:30 AM year-round.

 Nikola Tesla Museum

 If you want to learn about one of the world’s most influential scientists who just happened to be Serbian, then Belgrade is the place to do it.
 Nikola Tesla was Serbian and is the pride of Belgrade — so much so that the international airport is named after him.

 Here you can go on a tour where the guide will demonstrate some of his most influential inventions and teach you about his life and work.
-Entry into the museum with a tour (in English) included is 500 RSD with discounts available for students and seniors.
+Entry into the museum with a tour (in English) included is 800 RSD.

 Belgrade Craft Beer